Undergraduate Departmental Review

 If an application does not meet all of the criteria listed above, then it must be submitted to and receive approval from the Belmont University IRB before data collection can begin.

-Research involving persons less than 18 years of age does not qualify for exempted review.
-IRB applications involving children cannot be considered for departmental review and must be submitted to the Belmont University IRB as a full review.
+Research involving persons less than 18 years of age often does not qualify for exempted review.
+IRB applications involving children cannot be considered for departmental review and must be submitted to the Belmont University IRB instead.

 Departments that do not wish to form a DRC for undergraduate projects can choose to submit their protocol through the standard IRB procedure.